machi1990/elastic-search-auth/README.md

 TODO
 ====
-1) Unit tests.

-2) Adds more authorization types - current supported are ldap authentication and a local implentation.
+* Adds more authorization types - current supported are ldap authentication and a local implentation.
 The later is based on the user index which is automatically created on the target Elasticsearch cluster.

-3) Automatically backing up of cluster (Cluster snapshots)
+* Automatically backing up of cluster (Cluster snapshots)

 CONTACT
 ======